jmjf/to4ft/README.md

   - [ ] Pet store (`examples/otherschemas/petstore.yaml`); output in `examples/pet-*`
     - This schema doesn't pass Redocly lint, but the issues shouldn't be a problem.
 - [ ] Examine: Can I lift partial deref into the main loop without making a mess?
 (Probably not.)

-### Demo servers

-See the demo servers in `examples/blog`, `examples/train`, and `examples/museum` for examples of how to use output.
-These servers validate the request input and log any path parameters, query parameters, body, and headers.
-They may return validation errors.

-The blog and train examples include servers for ref-maintaining `RouteOptions` (`ror`), which use ref-maintaining TypeBox schemas, and dereferenced `RouteOptions` (`rod`).

-The museum example server uses ref-maintaining `RouteOptions` (`ror`) that use dereferenced TypeBox schemas (`tbd`).
-This approach should allow excluding some TypeBox files because they won't be used unless the application code uses them.

 ## Motivation